yamcs/yamcs-sle/docs/links/_includes/tm-options.rst

     If ``service`` is set to ``RCF``, this overrides the Spacecraft Id which is otherwise the one specified ``spacecraftId`` parameter part of the frame processing configuration.

 rcfVcId
-    If ``service`` is RCF, this specifies tThe Virtual Channel requested via RCF.
-By default it is -1 meaning all Virtual Channels for the defined spacraft.
+    If ``service`` is RCF, this specifies the Virtual Channel requested via RCF.
+By default it is -1 meaning all Virtual Channels for the defined spacecraft.
 There is validation that this virtual channel is defined in the ``virtualChannels`` parameter part of the frame processing configuration.